-When consignments with different sustainability characteristics are physically mixed, the respective sizes and sustainability characteristics of each consignment remain assigned to the consignments in the quantity bookkeeping.
-If products are processed or losses occur due to internal company processes, the appropriate conversion factors shall be used to adjust the size of consignments accordingly.
+When consignments with different sustainability characteristics are physically mixed, the respective sizes and sustainability characteristics of each consignment must remain assigned to the consignments in the quantity bookkeeping.
+If products are processed or losses are incurred due to internal company processes, the appropriate conversion factors shall be applied to adjust the sizes of the consignments accordingly.